DataTalksClub/machine-learning-zoomcamp/cohorts/2026/homework/01-intro/homework.md

-# Homework 1 [DRAFT]
+# Homework 1

 > [!NOTE]
-> This is a draft carried over from the 2025 cohort.
-The questions, datasets and
+> This homework uses the pinned 2026 car fuel-efficiency release in the course
-> models will be updated before the module starts.
+> repository.
+The plan and report are available in `cohorts/2026/data/`.
 ## Set up the environment

 You need to install Python, NumPy, Pandas, Matplotlib, and Seaborn.
 For that, you can use the instructions from